ScenarioHunting/ScenarioHunting/README.md

 ### An implementation of [Scenario Hunting](https://www.scenariohunting.com) framework as an extension to Miro whiteboard.

-Scenario Hunting method comprises a set of steps to derive high-quality automated tests by visual collaborative modeling artifacts (such as Event Storming and Event Modeling artifacts).
+Scenario Hunting is a set of steps to implement high-quality automated tests based on visual modeling artifacts (such as Event Storming and Event Modeling sticky notes).
-Following the steps protects the design from distortion during implementation.
+Following the steps keeps implementation on track and protects the design from distortion while coding.

-By [installing](https://miro.com/oauth/authorize/?response_type=code&client_id=3074457356753256770&redirect_uri=%2Fconfirm-app-install%2F) this extension to your Miro board you can hunt for scenarios from visual models on Miro board.
+By [installing](https://miro.com/oauth/authorize/?response_type=code&client_id=3074457356753256770&redirect_uri=%2Fconfirm-app-install%2F) this extension to your Miro board, you can hunt for scenarios from visual models on the board.

 ![Hunting for scenarios from event storming artifacts](header-image.png)